Find out all the things you always wanted to know about buildings insurance and were too afraid to ask.

 - Built-in cupboards and bathroom suites.

 Garages, sheds or gazebos are usually covered but it’s best to check with your insurer beforehand.

 Fences, gates, boundary walls and mains supply pipes aren’t usually covered by default but read the details of your policy first.

-A comprehensive buildings insurance policy should cover the full cost of repair/rebuild in the event of:
+A standard buildings insurance policy should cover the full cost of repair/rebuild in case of: